medplum/medplum/packages/docs/docs/bots/bots-in-production.md

 After we've installed dependencies, we can write your Bot in any typescript file under the `src/` directory.

-As mentioned in [Bot Basics](./bot-basics), a bot is any Typescript file that contains a `handler` function with the following signature:
+As mentioned in [Bot Basics](./bot-basics), a bot is any TypeScript file that contains a `handler` function with the following signature:

 ```ts
 import { MedplumClient, BotEvent } from '@medplum/core';